Submissions

 Ethical Consideration

 • Research ethics.
 Research involving animals must adhere to NIH Guiding Principles in the Care and Use of Animals.
-All investigations involving humans or animals must be conducted in conformity with ethical principles, and that a statement of protocol approval from an IRB or IACUC or equivalent must be included in the methods section of the paper.
-Manuscripts reporting the results of experiments on human subjects, including healthy volunteers, must obtain written informed consent and it must be stated in the manuscript as such.
+Investigations involving humans or animals must conform to ethical principles, and a statement of protocol approval from an IRB, IACUC, or equivalent must be included in the methods section of the paper.
+Manuscripts reporting the results of experiments on human subjects, including healthy volunteers, must obtain written informed consent, which must be stated in the manuscript.

 • Plagiarism policy.
 The editorial board will not tolerate plagiarism, including self-plagiarism.
 All manuscripts will be screened for duplication prior to reviewer assignment.
 Only original works will be accepted.
 All manuscripts must contain appropriate citation of works or quotation of words by others.